SMILEY4/schema-kenerator/docs/modules.md

 The schema-kenerator project is split into multiple artifacts, each providing a set of steps and functionality.
-The required artifacts depend on the use case, e.g. whether a swagger schema or json schema should be generated or whether Jackson annotations need to be included.
+The required artifacts depend on the use case, e.g. whether a swagger schema or json schema should be generated or whether e.g. Jackson annotations need to be included.

 ## Core